Yandex Cloud

 • A single-host cluster will be unavailable for a few minutes and all database connections will be dropped.

-• A multi-host cluster will switch to a new master host and undergo a rolling update.
-Each of its hosts will be sequentially stopped and taken offline for a few minutes to be updated.
+• A multi-host cluster will switch to a new master host Each host will undergo a rolling update and will be unavailable for a few minutes while it updates.

 We recommend changing the host class only when your cluster has no active workload.